yunxiaoshi/yunxiaoshi.github.io/_pages/about.md

 permalink: /
 ---

 I am currently a research engineer at Qualcomm AI Research.
 My main research focuses on 3D reconstruction from video.
-I am also keenly interested in mathematics and programming languages.
+I am also broadly interested in mathematics and programming languages.

 Prior to joining Qualcomm I obtained an MS in computer science at NYU.
 Before that I graduated with a BS and an MS both in applied mathematics from Fudan University.